 Addiction replacement refers to the idea that someone will substitute one addiction for another.
-This new addiction is meant to fill the void left behind from the previous addiction but may be just as destructive as the old one.
+This new addiction is meant to fill the void left behind by the previous addiction but may be just as destructive as the old one.
 Even new addictions that stem out of healthier habits can be harmful as they may reach a level of excess.
 Switching addictions is an especially common practice for people in recovery from drug or alcohol use.
 Common substitute addictions for substance use include:

 - Binge eating (especially sugary foods)